william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 This dataset was surprisingly comprehensive.
 The importance of keeping such data was immediately clear to us.
 It was for situations just like this, be it by the data collectors or others like us, that the lessons which can be learned by interpreting the data collected are more than worth the effort of collection.

+#### Ethical Concerns
+In general, there does not seem to be any glaring ethical concerns, mostly because none of the pond processing plants are identified by name, nor are any specific geo-located logging coordinates expressed anywhere in the dataset or on the government website.

 #### Some Issues with Two Column Variables
 The main issue with the data is that we have been unable to get in contact with the data collector/creator/curator (Julie from the Oregon Department of Forestry).
 Without her help, we are unable to use two of the columns: Grades and Number.of.Quotes.